ikanisa/icupa/apps/ecotrips/docs/PHASED_TASKS.md

 3. Tag the original branch authors using `git shortlog -sne -- <path>` to assign follow-up reviews on contentious sections.
 4. Attach diffs or screenshots if binary assets were duplicated to satisfy the policy.:::

-## Issue 4: Deployment readiness for Vercel has not been validated
-<a id="issue-4-deployment-readiness-for-vercel-has-not-been-validated"></a>
 [Start Task](#task-issue-4)

 ### Suggested Tasks
-- Verify Vercel preview deployment pipeline — [▶️ Start Task](#task-issue-4)
-- Prepare environment variable audit for Vercel projects — [▶️ Start Task](#task-issue-4-env-audit)

 ### Task Steps
 <a id="task-issue-4"></a>
-:::task-stub{title="Verify Vercel deployment pipeline after integration"}
 1. Ensure Next.js apps in `app/` or `apps/*` build successfully with `npm run build --workspace <app>`.
-2. Update `.vercel/project.json` or equivalent (if present) with the new integration branch and environment variables required by Supabase per `.env.example`.
-3. Trigger a preview deployment via Vercel CLI or dashboard, capturing logs for inclusion in the updated integration report.
 4. Document the deployment verification steps and outcomes in `DEPLOYMENT_READINESS_REPORT.md`.:::

 > 💡 If Turbopack crashes during the build, capture the automatically generated webpack fallback logs from `app/scripts/run-next-build.mjs` and attach them to the report for reviewers.

 <a id="task-issue-4-env-audit"></a>
-:::task-stub{title="Audit Vercel environment configuration"}
 1. Enumerate required Supabase, authentication, and analytics environment variables from `.env.example` and the deployment checklist.
-2. Verify each variable is configured in the Vercel project across `Production`, `Preview`, and `Development` environments.
 3. Capture screenshots or CLI output (redacting secrets) and store them under `DEPLOYMENT_READINESS_REPORT.md`.
 4. Note any missing variables and assign owners to supply the values before the next deployment.:::